Q. How do I keep up-to-date on book releases, reviews, and other news?

 Hoodwinked is my latest Harry Starke novel and number 12 in the series..

 So there they are, and the list will continue to grow as long as I can keep the stories fresh.
 I hope you enjoy them.

 Q. Will You Write Anymore Civil War Stories or Westerns?

 A: The short answer, at least for now, is no. Chickamauga was almost 25 years in the writing.
 The research for that story, which is historically accurate almost to the minute, took me what seemed like a half a lifetime to complete.
-Three Days in Hell, a spin-off from Chickamauga that tell the true story of General Bushrod Johnson’s part in the battle as told through the eyes of his ADC, took only three months to write.
+Three Days in Hell is a spin-off from Chickamauga that tells the true story of General Bushrod Johnson’s part in the battle as told through the eyes of his ADC.
+It took only three months to write.
 The Mule Soldiers, another fictionalized true story, also took a vast amount of research.
 The two westerns, The Chase and Comanche, were fun books to write.
 I love those characters, especially the crazy Confederate Lieutenant Jesse Quintana.
 Both books took vast amounts of research, especially Comanche.
 The fans want historical accuracy, and that means lots of research.
 So right now, no I have no plans to write more of the same.
 But who knows what the future may hold….